rudenoise/rudenoiseSite/md/published/ocaml-june.md

 World OCaml_ learning curve).

-The hackathon reminded me that there are subjects within computing that grab my interest and yet I've never taken the time to really investigate.
-They would also allow me to contribute to the formation of tools like _MirageOS_ that I currently cannot.
+The hackathon reminded me that there are subjects within computing that grab my interest and yet I've never taken the time to thoroughly investigate.
+A deeper knowledge would also allow me to contribute to the formation of tools like _MirageOS_ in ways that I currently cannot.
 These are the topics and books I'd like to get into:

 * Networks and protocols (_Computer Networking: A Top-Down